aymgal/wavelet-lensing-papers/README.md

 # Flexible lens modeling with Wavelets

-This repository gathers notebooks and resources used to generate figures of papers related to [SLITronomy](https://github.com/aymgal/SLITronomy) and [Herculens](https://github.com/austinpeel/herculens).
+This repository gathers notebooks and resources to reproduce the results of [Galan et al. 2021](https://ui.adsabs.harvard.edu/abs/2020arXiv201202802G/abstract) and Galan et al. 2022.

 ## Paper II